 Wild Waterways is a record of our survey of a stretch of the Somerset River Frome on behalf of the Somerset Otter Group.
-We are very lucky here in Somerset as the local otters are genetically linked to the native wild otters which survived on Exmoor when most of the otter population was wiped out in the 1990s so they have not been introduced.
+We are very lucky here in Somerset as the local otters are genetically linked to the native wild otters which survived on Exmoor when most of the otter population was wiped out in the 1990s so they are not descendants of later reintructions.

-The streams which run through the fields alongside and beside the paths on Colliers Way feed into Bucklad Brook before the brook joins the Mells River which then flows into the River Frome.
+The streams which run through the fields alongside and beside the paths on Colliers Way feed into Buckland Brook before the brook joins the Mells River which then flows into the River Frome.